-One of the important points in our communication with the consumers is our responsible marketing and advertising approach.
+One of the important points in OUR communication with the consumers is our marketing and responsible advertising approach.
 Our marketing activities are not placed in any environment where 30% or more of the audience includes children below 13 years old.
 In cases where the local legislations or industry commitments define an older age of the children or target audience, we will continue to respect these with other requirements and comply with them in all our marketing and communication activities.